grantiverson/portfolio/work/arcade-game/README.md

 ## Getting started

-In order to play this game, you can either clone the git project, or you can play it online at https://grantiverson.github.io/work/arcade-game/index.html
+In order to play this game, you can either clone the git project, or you can play it online at https://grantiverson.github.io/work/arcade-game/index.html.
+If you want to download the files, open index.html in your browser to start playing.